CamposRF/HOWLish/README.md

 ### Note
 During HOWLish's peer revision [Automated detection of wolf howls using audio spectrogram transformers](https://www.nature.com/articles/s41598-025-11413-z) was released.
 We will benchmark performances as soon as possible

+[!NOTE]
+Useful information that users should know, even when skimming content.

 ## Detection Pipeline

 We developped a detection pipeline to deploy HOWLish to field operations.
 Its current version (1.0.0) has the followign flow: